joeynavarro/facial_expression_classification/README.md

 ## Introduction

-There are times when we don't recognize our own emotions as we feel them.
+My sister-in-law is on the autism spectrum and through my interactions with her I know that individuals on the autism spectrum often struggle to understand the emotion of others through their facial expressions or other features.
 Usually, a good indicator of our emotional state is the expression we wear on our face.
+What if there was a way to detect emotion based off of facial expressions to help individuals on the autism spectrum identify how others feel?
 I would like to be able to take an image of a face such as a selfie and use it as a means to recognize the emotional state that the featured person of the image is in based off of their facial expression.
 In order to accomplish this I will build two convolutional neural network models of known model architecture (VGG19, ResNet18) that will take in flattened image pixel arrays as input data.
 The pixel arrays will be scaled and split into a training and testing set which will be used by the models built within a framework created utilizing  the PyTorch machine learning library.
 The framework will facilitate creation of a model through utilizing training data learning on testing data for a reasonable range of epoch passes.
 The trained model will then be able to be utilized to predict facial expressions and report the expression predicted.